AlexeCosmin/Project-1-Logs-Analysis/README.md

 Now evrything is set up , we have order and we can answer the questions by interogating views : finalview and dailypercentage

-Step 6:  Exit db by typing \d then write in command line 'python logsanalysis.py'
+Step 6:  Exit db by typing \q and run program -- python logsanalysis.py , if no user and password is required in order to connect to DB , press Enter when DB user and Password is requested

 If views.sql was downloaded:

-Step 4:  Import data from newsdata.sql file to db news -- psql -U postgres -f newsdata.sql Step 5:  Create views from views.sql -- psql -U postgres -f views.sql Step 6:  Run program -- python logsanalysis.py
+Step 4:  Import data from newsdata.sql file to db news -- psql -U postgres -f newsdata.sql Step 5:  Create views from views.sql -- psql -U postgres -f views.sql Step 6:  Run program -- python logsanalysis.py , if no user and password is required in order to connect to DB , press Enter when DB user and Password is requested